-If a concern is raised, refer immediately using the log of concern form to the designated person for child protection, the Head of School.
+If a concern is raised, refer immediately using the log of concern form to the designated person for child protection.
+If that is not possible refer to the Head Teacher.
 It is their responsibility to:

 Step 1: Identify who is involved - any combination of child victim, child instigator, staff victim, or staff instigator.
 In the case of parents we will refer to child protection procedures.